 September 19, 1881

 Rarely in its history has the Senate been evenly divided between the two major political parties.
 When the Senate of the 47th Congress convened on March 4, 1881, its membership stood at 37 Democrats, 37 Republicans, and 2 Independents.
-One of the Independents agreed to vote with the Democrats on such organizational matters as appointment of committees and selection of Senate officers.
+At stake was which party would have the power to name committee chairs and select Senate officers.
+One of the Independents, David Davis of Illinois, agreed to vote with the Democrats.
 The other Independent, William Mahone of Virginia, owed his election to a breakaway faction within his state's Democratic Party.
-Senate Democrats optimistically believed they could count on him in their bid to control the Senate's committee chairmanships and staff appointments.
+Senate Democrats optimistically believed they could count on him in their bid to control the Senate.

 The Republicans had come too close to give up without a stiff fight.
 If they could capture Mahone, the balance would be 38 to 38 and allow Republican Vice President Chester Arthur to provide the tie-breaking vote for his party.